pabloferg/dialogflow1/README.md

 ## Overview

-The objective of this project is to get user's **queries about flight prices to destinations** using Dialogflow, to **get the lowest fare** from Amadeus, and **reply back** to the user.
+The objective of this project is to get User's **queries about flight fares to destinations** using Dialogflow, to **get the lowest fare** from Amadeus, and **reply back** to the user.
 At the moment, it only works for routes from Heathrow Airport, one-way, direct, one adult with departure in July 2019 operated by British Airways.

 ![Screenshot](example.png)

-The plan is to make this project grow allowing multiple interactions with the Agent, so the User can get the info in her **email**, get **similar destinations**, set **alarms** if price increases, **hold** the fare, **share** it with a friend, **hotel recommendations** etc.
+The plan is to make this project grow allowing multiple interactions with the Agent, so the Users can get the info on their **emails**, get **similar destinations**, set **alarms** if fare increases, **hold** the fare, **share** it with a friend, **hotel** recommendations, etc.

 First, make sure you understand the basics of Dialogflow: you can start [here](https://dialogflow.com/docs/getting-started).

 For this example we just create one Agent and one Intent (`GetFlightInfo`).

-We create a Flask App with python and deploy it in Heroku.
+We create a Flask App with python and deploy it to Heroku.
 Dialogflow Fulfillment will use it as API to get the fares and extra info.
 For example, the url https://digital-flights.herokuapp.com/destination/hogwarts response is:

 ```json
 {"airline":"BroomAir","airportCode":"HDW","airportName":"Hedwig Airport","fare":"300"}